irtaza210/Gomoku-and-TicTacToe-using-OOP/ReadMe.txt

 Coordinates are rejected and user is prompted for coordinates again, Test 6 passes.

-Test 7: Two correct coordinates are input but they’re input in the same turn H:\cse332\lab4\Lab4\Debug>Lab4.exe TicTacToe
+Test 7: Two correct coordinates are input but theyâ€™re input in the same turn H:\cse332\lab4\Lab4\Debug>Lab4.exe TicTacToe

 4